 What is Tzatziki Sauce?

-Authentic Tzatziki Sauce is a traditional spread, sauce or condiment made of strained Greek Yogurt, lemon juice, olive oil and cucumbers.
+Authentic Tzatziki Sauce is a traditional spread, sauce or condiment made with a blend of simple ingredients like strained Greek Yogurt, lemon juice, olive oil and cucumbers.
 It’s a versatile sauce to be served alongside a variety of mediterranean dishes.

 Pronounced ZAT-ZEEK-E, this easy to make sauce is also great spread on sandwiches or used as a healthy dip for vegetables.